masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert a.0.1     == 2
 ```

-There is introspection to check for an existing field with the `has` operator.
+There is introspection to check for an existing field with the `has` and `has
+no` operators.

 ```
 let a = (foo = 3)
 assert a has 'foo'
 assert !(a has 'bar')
-assert a has 0
-assert !(a has 1)
+assert a has no 'bar' // "has no" is the opposite of "has" assert a has 0 assert !(a has 1) assert a has no 1
 ```

 Tuple named fields can have a default type and or contents: